TLDRMissions/TLDRMissions/README.md

 ## Help improve the accuracy of the addon?

-If you run this addon across multiple character, and would like to help me collect combat logs to improve the accuracy of the simulation engine, open a "Discrepancy Testing" issue to let me know.
+If you run this addon across multiple characters, and would like to help me collect combat logs to improve the accuracy of the simulation engine, open a "Discrepancy Testing - Volunteering" issue to let me know.
 You can either do the testing work here on Github, or over Discord.
 I'll get back to you with instructions on what to do.